 Zoom This software-based video conferencing tool offers different plans to meet your company’s needs.
-It syncs with your calendar to enable video or phone calls with anyone in the world from your desktop or mobile.
+It syncs with your calendar to enable a video or phone calls with anyone in the world from your desktop or mobile.
 Working remotely doesn’t have to be isolating.
-You can still have face to face meetings virtually.
-It allows you the option to record your meetings and store it to the cloud, and you can share your screen with the team for a more interactive meeting.
+You can still have face-to-face meetings virtually.
+It allows you the option to record your meetings and store them in the cloud, and you can share your screen with the team for a more interactive meeting.

 If your company is preparing to operate remotely, keep in mind that there are many benefits to this style of work as well.
 According to FlexJobs:

 There are a lot of concerns around maintaining business practices while also sustaining positive company morale during this crisis.
 If companies were experiencing toxicity in the workplace before all of this, it’s even more critical to get things on track in that realm.

 At DH, we have what is called a ME-WE-Community model.
 Employee engagement or productivity has transformed into an experience that touches different parts of your organization, and it doesn’t just stay within the individual employee level.
 In fact, it starts at the singular level [what we call ME], but it moves outward towards the team level [WE] and extends into your business’ community [partners, vendors, customers, etc.].

 In this case with COVID-19, when we focus on the ME, we address emotions such as fear, uncertainty, and anxiety as we navigate our transition.
 When handling communication, operating remotely, and maintaining a strong culture in times of crisis, we are addressing the WE and, as a result, the community.
 As you can see, it’s a ripple effect, and we are all interconnected.